 That way, they can get a handle on their current capabilities, learn whether ML is even something they need to pursue, and pinpoint ways to bridge the gap between how data scientists dream up ML models and IT puts those models to work.

-If you’re interested in learning more about ML and assessing the technical maturity of your business, download our free eBook The Redapt Technical Maturity Framework.
+If you’re interested in learning more about ML and assessing the technical evolution of your business, download our free eBook The Redapt Technical Maturity Framework.

 Keep up with Redapt